-The specialty coffee movement has revolutionised Paris in the past three or four years and turned the French capital into a big player in the European coffee scene.
+The specialty coffee movement has revolutionised Paris in the past few years and turned the French capital into a big player in the European coffee scene.

 I hadn’t been to Paris since 2011, so when I went back for a weekend last November I had a long list of coffee places to try.
 Too many for just a weekend actually!
 Luckily I was back in Paris for work last month, just for a day and a half but enough to continue my tour of the best Parisian coffee shops!